Diffusion limited aggregation in the layers model: Introduction

-As pointed out by Kesten in Remark 3 of \cite{Kesten}, the concept of releasing a particle "from infinity" is somewhat informal.
-In \cite{Kesten} this is circumvented by using the limiting distribution of the first visit to the boundary of the current component from far away, conditional on making such a visit.
-We consider an analogous version of this process on large but finite graphs with a designated source and sink vertex.
-This model of DLA on finite graphs, was previously studied by Hastings and Halsey \cite{HH} for binary trees, and Frieze and Pegden \cite{FP} for the Boolean lattice $\cB=\{0,1\}^n$.
-In \cite{FP} the process evolves at discrete time steps $t=0,1,\dots$; each of which has an associated cluster $C_t$.
-The initial cluster $C_0$ consists of a single vertex $\0=(0,\dots,0)\in \cB$, the sink vertex.
-The cluster $C_t$ is produced from $C_{t-1}$ by choosing a random decreasing walk $\r_t$ from the source vertex $\1=(1,\dots,1)$.
+We consider a version of the DLA process on large but finite graphs with a designated source and sink vertex.
+DLA on finite graphs was previously studied for complete binary trees by Hastings and Halsey \cite{HH}, and for the Boolean lattice (hypercube) by Frieze and Pegden \cite{FP}.
+The current paper continues this analysis of DLA on finite layered graphs, of which the binary tree and hypercube are typical examples.

+\ignore{ The process in \cite{FP} evolves at discrete time steps $t=0,1,\dots$; each of which has an associated cluster $C_t$.
+The initial cluster $C_0$ consists of a single occupied vertex $\0=(0,\dots,0)$, the sink vertex.
+Let $\1=(1,\dots,1)$ be the source vertex of the particles.
+We regard the edges of $\cB$ as directed away from $\1$ towards $\0$.
+The cluster $C_t$ is produced from $C_{t-1}$ by choosing a random walk $\r_t$ from the source vertex $\1$ to $\0$ on this directed graph.
 Let $v$ be the last vertex of the initial segment of $\r_t$ which is disjoint from $C_{t-1}$, and set $C_t=C_{t-1}\cup \{v\}$.
 The process terminates at the first time $t_f$ when $\1 \in C_{t_f}$.
-The current paper continues this analysis of DLA on finite graphs with a layered structure, such as complete multi-partite graphs and Cayley trees.

-\paragraph{The layers model.} Let $S_0,S_1,\ldots,S_k,S_{k+1}$ be disjoint sets of vertices, where $S_i$ is connected to $S_{i+1}$ by a complete bipartite graph, with edges directed from level $i$ to level $i+1$, to form a layered graph $G$.
-The set $S_i$, at distance $i$ from the source, forms layer $i$ of $G$, at level $i$.
-We assume $S_0$ contains a single vertex $v$, the {\em source vertex} of the particles, and $S_{k+1}$ contains a single vertex $z$ the {\em sink vertex} of the particle cluster.
-Initially $z$ is the only occupied vertex.
-The sink vertex $z$ is an artificial vertex added to ensure connectivity of $C_t$, and to maintain compatibility with the hypercube model of \cite{FP}.

-Let $N_i=|S_i|$ be the size of set $S_i$.
-For $i =1,\ldots,k$, the sizes of $S_i$, are either taken to be the same size, $N_i= n/k$ (the equal layers model), growing geometrically so that $N_i=d^i$ (the growing layers model).

-\ignore{ , decreasing geometrically so that $N_i=d^{k-i}$, or first growing and then decreasing geometrically, by fusing the previous two cases, in which case the layers are $S_0,S_1,...,S_k, S_{k+1}, ...,S_{2k}, S_{2k+1}$.
-Thus the first two cases mimic cylindrical or conical structures.
-The last case being designed to mimic the hypercube. }

-To simplify notation we assume that in the equal layers model $G$ is an $(n+1)$--vertex graph with layer sizes $N_i=n/k$ for $i=1,..,k$ ; and that in the growing layers model, $d^k=n$ and thus $G$ is a $(d^{k+1}-1)/(d-1)n$--vertex graph.
-Similarly for trees of height $k$ and branching factor $d$, we assume that the final level is of size $d^k=n$.